 Thank you for your interest in the latest issue of Maryland's Health Matters.
 At UM Charles Regional Medical Center, we are committed to giving you and your family the information you need to lead healthy lives.
 Find stories on living a healthy, productive life here.
 We hope you enjoy it!

-Out of the White Coat with Dr. Settle
+Out of the White Coat: Gastroenterologist, Dr. Murphy

 News and Events

 March 25 and April 29, 2 to 3:30 p.m.

 March 24 and April 28, 6:30 to 8 p.m.

 UM Charles Regional Medical Center - Nagula Conference Room, La Plata

 The Center for Diabetes Education sponsors a support group open to adults with diabetes and their loved ones.
 Learn more about living with diabetes in a relaxed, informal setting with plenty of fun mixed in.